kaminiwalunj/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_09_Lab9_Ex1_Implement Sensitivity labels.md

 ### Task 4 – Verify your Sensitivity Label policy

-In the prior task, you created a Word document and protected it with a sensitivity label.
-The **PII - V1** label should have inserted a watermark in the document, and it should have restricted permissions on the document.
-To verify whether the protection that you assigned to the document works, you will first email the document to Joni Sherman and to your own personal email address.
-You will then test what functionality is possible for both Joni and Alex Wilber.

 1. On LON-CL1, in your Edge browser, you should still be logged into Microsoft 365 as **Alex Wilber** from the prior task with the **Word** tab open.